fasibio/ThreadDistributor/README.md

 You need to declare the threadspecific class.
-The execute methode will execute in an own thread.
+The methode execute will run in an own thread.
 ```java
 public class MyThreadspecificClass implements ExecuteAble{